10 Steps for Reopening Your Restaurant (How to Start Preparing Now)

 Of course, this doesn’t mean it’s back to business as usual for restaurants.
 Rather, the gradual lifting of dining restrictions is ushering in a new normal in which public health is prioritized above all else – even a world-class dining experience.
 This means that just about every restaurateur needs to have a plan in place to prepare for this new era of hospitality.

-To help you create a plan for your own restaurant opening, we’ve created a comprehensive guide of nine steps to reopening a restaurant, including:
+To help you create a plan for your own restaurant opening, we’ve created a comprehensive guide of 10 steps to reopening a restaurant, including:

 Though not every restaurateur will choose to reopen when local dining restrictions are lifted, this information can help you prepare for the day that it makes sense for you to open your business back up.